CIDARLAB/clotho3/clotho3-web/README.md

 - Trails
+    - rewrite trails for new style
+    - demo trail
+        - add explanation text, multiple components alongside
+    - youtube directive
+        - extract param for autoplay
+        - slideout attribute (show only when request, don't autoplay)
-    - youtube directive - listen for changes to id, recompile
+        - listen for changes to id, recompile
     - make quiz a directive
         - check gradeCallback
-    - exercise template (intro, template / video, question)
-        - form of question / tool??
+    - tool -- how to load?
+        - clotho-run is easy...
+        - widgets?
     - demo event at time in video (e.g. type something via jQuery) -- also demonstrate can use angular $scope events (like next() and will compile)
-    - start writing demo trail
     - Trail schema writeup / Trail
     - Trail editor -- req. schema finalized
     - prettyprint directive